-What is the difference between trespassing and squatting?
+What is the difference between squatting and trespassing?

 As a landowner, it’s essential to know the difference between trespassing and squatting to protect your property and avoid legal issues.
 Trespassing and squatting are two different concepts which can affect the ownership and possession of your land or property.